inductivekickback/smiles/README.md

  - Auto-complete is enabled for school and purpose columns

 ### Requirements
-Tested on macOS Big Sur and newer (Intel or Apple silicon).
+Tested on macOS Big Sur and newer (Intel and Apple silicon).